Body piercing: World records

 Officially titled "Most Pierced Woman", Elaine Davidson of Brazil holds the Guinness World Record for most permanent piercings, first setting this record in 2000 upon verification by Guinness judges of 462 body piercings, with 192 at the time being around her head and face.
 As of 8 June 2006, her Guinness-certified piercings numbered 4,225.
 In February 2009, The Daily Telegraph reported that she had 6,005.
 The "Most Pierced Man" as of 2009 was Luis Antonio Agüero, who had 230 permanent piercings, with 175 rings adorning his face alone.

-In January 2003, Canadian Brent Moffat set the World Record for most body piercings in one session (700 piercings with 18g surgical needles in 1 session of 7 hours, using play piercing where the skin is pierced and sometimes jewellery is inserted, which is worn temporarily).
+In January 2003, Canadian Brent Moffat set the World Record for most body piercings in one session (700 piercings with 18g surgical needles in 1 session of 7 hours, using play piercing where the skin is pierced and sometimes jewelry is inserted, which is worn temporarily).
 In December of the same year, Moffat had 900 piercings in 4½ hours.
 On 4 March 2006, the record was overturned by Kam Ma, who had 1,015 temporary metal rings inserted in 7 hours and 55 minutes.
 The record for most body piercings with surgical needles was set on 29 May 2008, when Robert Jesus Rubio allowed 900 18-gauge, 0.5 cm-long surgical needles to be inserted into his body.

 Contemporary piercing practices

-Contemporary body piercing jewellery
+Contemporary body piercing jewelry

-Body piercing jewellery should be hypoallergenic.
+Body piercing jewelry should be hypoallergenic.
 A number of materials are used, with varying strengths and weaknesses.
 Surgical stainless steel, niobium and titanium are commonly used metals, with titanium the least likely to cause allergic reaction of the three.
 Platinum and palladium are also safe alternatives, even in fresh piercings.
-Initial piercings should never be done with gold of any grade, as gold is mixed with other metals, and sterling silver is not a good alternative in a piercing, as it may cause allergies in initial piercings and will tarnish in piercings of any age.
-An additional risk for allergic reaction may arise when the stud or clasp of jewellery is made from a different metal than the primary piece.
+Gold (yellow, rose, or white) is appropriate for initial piercings if it is 14k or higher, nickel- and cadmium-free, and alloyed for biocompatibility.
+Gold higher than 18k is too soft for body jewelry because it can easily be scratched or nicked.
+An additional risk for allergic reaction may arise when the stud or clasp of jewelry is made from a different metal than the primary piece.

-Body piercing jewellery is measured by thickness and diameter/length.
+Body piercing jewelry is measured by thickness and diameter/length.
 Most countries use millimeters.
 In the US, the Brown & Sharpe AWG gauging system is used, which assigns lower numbers to thicker middles.
 00 gauge is 9.246 mm, while 20 gauge is 0.813 mm.
-For discussion of gauges, see: "Body jewelry sizes."
+For discussion of gauges, see: Body jewelry sizes.